Autonomous Ships Market Size and Share

 Autonomous Ships Market Analysis by Mordor Intelligence

-The autonomous ships market recorded USD 6.96 billion in 2025 and is forecast to rise to USD 11.25 billion by 2030, reflecting a 10.08% CAGR over 2025-2030.
+The autonomous ships market size was recorded at USD 6.96 billion in 2025 and is forecasted to rise to USD 11.25 billion by 2030, reflecting a 10.08% CAGR over 2025-2030.
 Operator pressure to cut crew‐related expenses, tightening emissions rules, and rapid gains in artificial intelligence propel commercial fleets toward progressively higher automation levels.
 The IMO’s upcoming Maritime Autonomous Surface Ships (MASS) Code, national defense spending on unmanned surface vessels, and reliable 5G/LEO satellite links collectively shorten the adoption timetable for ocean-going and littoral vessels.
 Asia-Pacific remains the principal beneficiary as South Korean, Chinese, and Japanese yards launch technology-laden prototypes.
 At the same time, the Middle East leverages liberal test corridors and smart-port investments to attract foreign pilots.
 Competitive activity centers on integrated navigation suites that pair sensor fusion with edge processing, creating attractive retrofit packages for operators unwilling to invest in purpose-built platforms at the outset.

 Key Report Takeaways